safezonecapstone/Server/README.md

 - Download and install [Google Cloud SDK](https://cloud.google.com/sdk/docs/downloads-interactive)

-  - Once installation is completed you must run `gcloud init` in your terminal and login with the google account associated with the Google Cloud Platform.
-Allows for easy authentication when running the cloud_sql_proxy
+  - Once installation is completed you must run `gcloud init` in your terminal and login with the google account associated with the Google Cloud Platform

   - For the Cloud Project select **united-triode-233023**